JakeHump/dwa15-spring2017-notes/03_Laravel/15_Composer_Packages.md

 ## Using a generic package, not specific to Laravel
 For our next example, we're going to use a Package called [__rych-random__](https://github.com/rchouinard/rych-random) which lets you easily generate random data.

-Some example usages for this package might be generating random coupon codes for a e-commerce site, or random passwords if you have to reset a user's password, etc.

 This particular package is not built specifically for Laravel, but it will work.